-1. Make sure the chain of custody form is correctly completed.

-- 2. Place the evidence seals around the top of the vacutainer tubes. - 3.
-Place the chain of custody form inside the protective case which contains the blood samples.
+- 1. Make sure the chain of custody form is correctly completed. - 2.
+Place the evidence seals around the top of the container. - 3.
+Place the chain of custody form inside the envelope which contains the sample. - 4.
+Make sure you correctly address the package before mailing.
+Place your agencies return address on the package and check for proper postage.